charikova/ITP2_project/README.md

           copies = models.PositiveIntegerField(default=1)
           type = models.CharField(max_length=100, default='Document')

-which is typicly abstract class for all documnet.
-It has default fields for documents which are required to fill when librarian is creating new document.
+which is typicly the abstract class for all documents.
+It has necessary fields for all document types which are required to fill out when librarian is creating new document.
 Bellow in innopolka/Documents/models.py we have other document types which are inhereted from Document model class.
-In from like
+It look like this:

      class YourType(Document):
           type = "Your Type"
           field1 = models.CharField(max_length=255)
           filed2 = models.IntegerField()

-Notice, that each inherited document should have "type" attribute that will be used a name for creation this type of document.
+Notice, that each inherited document should have "type" attribute that will be used as a name for creation this type of document.
 The thing is when document's type is created in db, the name of class disappears.
 <strong>Important!</strong> when you will modify models.py code you should run